a2ankitrai/2KX7/Design_Patterns/structural_design_patterns.md

 **Known Uses**

-- Many object-oriented user interface toolkits use decorators to add graphical embellishments to widgets.
 - Decorator pattern is used a lot in Java IO classes, such as `FileReader`, `BufferedReader`.
 BufferReader is wrapped to FileReader, ObjectOutputStream is wrapped to FileInputStream in serialization.
+All subclasses of java.io.InputStream, OutputStream, Reader and Writer have a constructor taking an instance of same type.
+- java.util.Collections, the checkedXXX(), synchronizedXXX() and unmodifiableXXX() methods.
+- javax.servlet.http.HttpServletRequestWrapper and HttpServletResponseWrapper

 **Check list**